V10 CENTAURO

 I also use a front windshield, cause I like to go long distances and I change the big rear mirrors to small ones on the ends of the handle bar.
 I am not happy with the stability of the seat.
 Also will have check the transmition next winter, because sometimes when the oil is very hot, I cant find the neutral gear easily.

-Berlin at the moment.
+My Centy is at the 25K km inspection in Berlin at the moment.
 Will get it back on Monday.

 Keep you posted,